yerzhantemirali/Insta_Info_Retr/README.md

  3) install the requirements
  pip install -r requirements.txt

- 4) download ollama model that you can run locally and in local_llama.py file replace "Llama3:8b" with the name of the model you downloaded:
+ 4) download LLM from ollama that you can run locally and in local_llama.py file replace "Llama3:8b" with the name of the model you downloaded:
  ```
  model = OllamaLLM(model="Llama3:8b")
  ```